shangril/crero/README.md

   `title.txt`

 * A description of about 120/140 characters used by link sharer, search engines...
 To sumarize your site's content.
 Example :
 "The Raw Sound for the banks of the Titicaca Lake.
-Unlimited streaming and short run vynils and tapes".
+Unlimited streaming and short run vinyls and tapes".

   `description.txt`